 Berman concludes with the statement “I’m not invoking spirituality, merely that the effect of random collisions and mutations is not always a workable answer.
 So perhaps nature is inherently smart.”
 I would suggest that wing design is just one of a massive number of design features that allow life to exist.

 News items in the media in early March have made the spectacular announcement that “life material” has been found on Ceres, an asteroid in the asteroid belt between Mars and Jupiter.
 Technically that announcement is correct, with the weasel word being “life material.”
 NASA was very careful to announce that they have “not actually found any signs of life on the dwarf planet.”
-What they have found on Ceres is a spectrograph of light reflected from the surface giving the same pattern as seen in hydrocarbons on Earth–specifically kerite and asphaltite.
+Rather than finding life on Ceres, what they found is a spectrograph of light reflected from the surface giving the same pattern as seen in hydrocarbons on Earth–specifically kerite and asphaltite.